Education only, not emergency care. If you think you may be having a medical emergency, call 911 or seek urgent medical help.

 • No exaggerated certainty or sensational framing

-• Sources and review practices should be visible as the site matures
+• Sources and review practices will be visible as the site matures

-• If AI-generated educational visuals or videos are used, they should be disclosed clearly
+• AI-generated educational visuals and videos are disclosed clearly on the Videos page